ProgSoc/Docs/docs/events/2023/docker-workshop.md

 The `RUN` command runs a command in your docker image.
 This is how you install dependencies and run other commands in your docker image.
 Docker containers are most often build on some variant of linux so you can often use common linux commands if you need to.

-### `EXPOSE`
+### `ENTRYPOINT`

-The `EXPOSE` command exposes a port in your docker image.
-This is how you can access your application from outside the docker image.
-This is useful for things like web servers that need to be accessed from outside the docker image.

-This line in the container tells docker that the container has a program that is listening on port 3000 and that it should expose that port to the outside world.
+The `ENTRYPOINT` command defines the command that is run when you run the docker image.
+This is how you define the command that runs your application.

 ### `CMD`

-The `CMD` command defines the command that is run when you run the docker image.
-This is how you define the command that runs your application.
+On the other hand `CMD` specifies the _default_ command to be run when the container is started.
+It can be overridden by passing a command to `docker run` (e.g. `docker run my-image echo "Hello World"`), but if no command is passed, then the command specified in `CMD` is run.

 ## Advanced `Dockerfile`s